Queen Street Studios Q&A

 What jobs have you done other than being an artist?

-I mostly worked in bars around Belfast and painting during the day.
-Along the way, I had the opportunity to facilitate children’s painting classes, and quickly realised just how much I could learn about creativity from them.
+I mostly worked in bars around Belfast and painted during the day.
+Along the way, I had the opportunity to facilitate children’s painting classes and quickly realised just how much I could learn about creativity from them.
 Children approach art with a vivid imagination and a lack of self-judgment.
 Seeing how these qualities could lead to original and creative work was so inspiring.
 Working with children helped me to appreciate the importance of embracing natural creativity and not being afraid to experiment.

 Queenstreetstudios.net